LiaRowan/dotfiles/README.md

 ./install
 ```

-This will symlink all files and promt you for your password in order to change your default shell to zsh.
-If you don't want your default shell changed, you can ctr+c at this time, and it won't affect the rest of the installation.
+This will symlink all files and promt you for your password in order to change your default shell to
+fish.
+If you don't want your default shell changed, you can ctr+c at this time, and it won't affect
+the rest of the installation.

-Alternatively, you can go into `install.conf.yaml` and remove `- chsh -s /bin/zsh` from the `- shell:` dictionary.
+Alternatively, you can go into `install.conf.yaml` and remove `- chsh -s /opt/homebrew/bin/fish` from the `-
+shell:` dictionary.

 Finally, run: